cabuelow/intro-rshiny-mapping/README.md

 #### Repository contents

-1. Presentation slides for the tutorial: 'intro-rshiny-mapping.Rmd'
+1. Presentation slides for the tutorial: 'intro-rshiny-mapping.html'

 2. Script for making an interactive {leaflet} map: 'leaflet-map.R'